Triangle

 8. Nottingham Psychological Assessments Library (NottPAL)

-NottPAL addresses the urgent need for locally adapted, validated psychological assessment tools in Malaysia.
-Our work also includes cultural adaptations of these tools to better suit the Malaysian (or Asian) context, across the life span.
-These tests, once professionally translated, validated, and checked for reliability, will be made accessible to other researchers and clinicians to use with permission and proper citations.
+We address the urgent need for locally adapted, validated psychological assessment tools in Asia (particularly in Malaysia).
+Our research work includes cultural adaptation of these tools to better suit the local context, assessing human behaviour across the life span.
+We envision the development of an open-access library of psychological tests that are professionally translated and psychometrically tested.
+These adapted tests will be made accessible for research and clinical use, with permission and proper acknowledgment.

 Research Focus Areas